Blog Post

 www.squarespace.com

 I am a huge WordPress fan.
-For a website developer, WordPress is fully customisable if you have knowledge of HTML and CSS.
+For a website developer, WordPress is fully customisable if you know PHP and CSS.

 Both Wix and Squarespace are easy to use, but you have less freedom.